The Spin Gromov-Witten/Hurwitz correspondence for $\mathbb{P}^1$: Introduction

-The main technical step in the fermion analysis concerns the extension of the vacuum expectation value of the Hodge integrals to arbitrary complex $\mu_i$, and the calculation the commutators of the required operators.
-In the ordinary case, Okounkov--Pandharipande~\cite{OP06a} used sophisticated analysis involving hypergeometric functions to obtain these results.
-We rather follow the alternative route followed by Oblomkov--Okounkov--Pandharipande~\cite{OOP20}, by finding an ODE for a certain dressing operator.
+The main technical step in the fermion analysis concerns the extension of the vacuum expectation value of the Hodge integrals to arbitrary complex $\mu_i$, and the calculation of the commutators of the required operators.
+In the ordinary case, Okounkov--Pandharipande~\cite{OP06a} employed a sophisticated analysis involving hypergeometric functions to obtain these results.
+We rather follow the alternative route followed by Oblomkov--Okounkov--Pandhari\-pande~\cite{OOP20}, by finding an ODE for a certain dressing operator.

-\begin{remark} There is a large literature on simple and triple Hodge integrals as they relate to the theory of curves (via the above ELSV formula), and to non-compact Calabi--Yau 3-folds (see for instance~\cite{MV01,LLZ02}).
-However, few results are known for double Hodge integrals that play a central role in the present paper, apart from the integral of $\lambda_g\lambda_{g-1}$ with product of $\psi$-classes computed in~\cite{FP00}.
-It is remarkable that they appeared recently in a seemingly unrelated problem: Blot conjectured that these integrals are used to compute the quantization of the GW theory of the point by so-called double ramification cycles (see~\cite{Blo22}). \end{remark}
+\begin{remark} There is a large literature on simple and triple Hodge integrals as they relate to the theory of curves (via the above ELSV formula), and to the local 3-folds theory of curves (see for instance \cite{MV01,LLZ02,BP08}).
+However, few results are known for double Hodge integrals that play a central role in the present paper, apart from the integral of $\lambda_{g}\lambda_{g-1}$ with product of $\psi$-classes computed in~\cite{FP00}.
+In particular, Mumford's relation allows to consider simple (resp. double) Hodge integrals as a specialisation of triple (resp. quadruple) Hodge integrals.
+Thus the integrals studied in the present paper should be studied within the context of local 4-folds (see for instance \cite{KP08,CK20}).
+It is remarkable that they appeared recently in a seemingly unrelated problem: Blot conjectured that these integrals are used to compute the quantisation of the GW theory of the point by so-called double ramification cycles \cite{Blo22}. \end{remark}